lucasvallenet/js-loader/readme.md

 # Loader

 js-loader is a script that simulates a loader by loading one image after another.
-It allows you to run a callback after each image loaded and when all images are loaded.
+It allows you to run a callback after each image loaded and also when all images are loaded.
+You'll be able to use a loading percentage that is updated after each image loaded to animate your loader for example.

 Used for the loader on [Signes du quotidien](http://signesduquotidien.org/).